u0953009/11/README.md

    - During the training, there was the most noticeable improvement in classifying unsuccessful tries when increasing input dimension from 150x150 to 350x350.
    - Adding simulation images to train the model didn't make a drastic change even though more than 50% of the number of original images were added.
 It seems that simulation images barely helps to improve the accuracy of classification.
    - When adding extraced images from videos, there was an improvement in classifying successful tries.
    - Model 4 shows 88% accuracy on the test.
 It is a moderate number.
 The model classified unsuccessful photos much better than successful photos.
+The dataset is

+**5. Discussion**
-   - Insufficient number of training data was the hardest problem to solve in training the model.
+   - First of all, insufficient number of training data was the hardest problem to solve in training the model.
+   - Secondly, the dataset is not balanced.
+Photos taken from side are the mojority of the dataset, and there are photos taken from top.
+In addition, there are photos taken differnt angles in the extracted images.
+Also, in the extracted images, since they are extracted from videos, there are sets of, not same, but similar images.
+   - Underfitting and overfittings are observed during training models.
+They appear in different patters depending on different numbers, or different types, of data.
+Tries to find a more fittable architecture for the dataset is neede.

 ## Installation
 >pip install -r requirements.txt